 6. Proofread the Synopsis

 After finishing writing, the last step is to proofread your work.
 Carefully read the synopsis for typos, misspellings, grammatical mistakes, or missing words.
 Also, remove any unnecessary words, phrases, or clichés.

 You can also ask someone from your friends or family to proofread and revise it for you.
-Furthermore, hiring a professional can give you suggestions that you need to change before submitting it to an agent.
+Furthermore, hiring a professional can get you suggestions that you need to improve your synopsis before submission.